dmyklejord/selfsupervised-learning-for-image-classification/README.md

 ## Running on Custom Data:
-The "data" folder
+I've only tested using .tif images, but the documentation seems to allow other formats (https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html)

-should contain:
+The "data" folder should contain:

 data/
 - class_x
-  - xxx.ext
+  - xxx.tif
-  - xxy.ext
+  - xxy.tif
   - ...
-  - xxz.ext
+  - xxz.tif
 - class_y
-  - 123.ext
+  - 123.tif
-  - nsdf3.ext
+  - nsdf3.tif
   - ...
-  - asd932_.ext
+  - asd932_.tif

 In the case the data is unlabeled, use:

 data/
-- class_x
+- dataset_name
-  - xxx.ext
+  - xxx.tif
-  - xxy.ext
+  - xxy.tif
   - ...
-  - xxz.ext
+  - xxz.tif

 ---